 There are several red flags that indicate someone you know and love is likely using heroin.
 Keep in mind that not every addict will exhibit the same set of signs.
-Addicts are good at hiding their addiction, so make sure that you’re paying close attention to their health and daily behavior.
+Individuals who suffer from substance abuse tend to hide their addiction.
+So it is important to make sure you’re paying close attention to their health and daily behavior.

-Loss of Focus or Interest.
-Someone who’s addicted to heroin often will lose interest in work, school or familial responsibilities.
-Heroin becomes their sole focus and they can rarely think of anything else.
-They’ll also withdraw from friends and family.
+Loss of Focus or Interest: Someone who’s addicted to heroin will often lose interest in work, school, or familial responsibilities.
+Heroin becomes their sole focus and they can barely think of anything else.
+They will also have withdrawn behavior towards friends and family.

-Tiny Pupils.
-An easy tell that someone is on heroin is that they may appear to have tiny pupils, almost as small as a pinpoint.
+Tiny Pupils: A very noticeable sign that someone is on heroin is that they may appear to have tiny pupils, almost as small as a pinpoint.

 How To Help

 The first step toward sobriety is admitting that you have a problem and that you need help.
-Once your loved one has come clean, you need to suggest that they go to a facility for heroin treatment.
+Once your loved one has done this, you need to suggest that they go to a facility for heroin treatment.
 It can sometimes be hard to convince an addict that they need professional help and that they can’t do this on their own.
-But with patience, love and encouragement, it can be done.
+But with patience, love, and encouragement, you can do it.

 Determine Which Heroin Treatment Program Is Best

-Inpatient drug rehab is an intensive, residential heroin treatment program designed to help serious addictions.
-When a loved one is in one of these heroin rehab facilities, there are some important things you can do to help support them.
-This includes educating yourself on what goes on in a residential abuse treatment facility and offering constant encouragement and emotional support.
+When a loved one enrolls in an inpatient rehab center, there are some important things you can do to help support them on their journey to recovery.
+This includes educating yourself on what goes on in a residential abuse treatment facility.
+You can also continue offering constant encouragement and emotional support.